 The growing concern over the community transmission of COVID-19 can be overwhelming, but please know that you're not alone with pain.
 During this time, Pain BC is committed to continuing to do what we’ve always done: working towards a future where no one is alone with pain.
-Additionally, many companies and health care organizations are responding with additional supports to address the evolving situation.
-We're all in this together.

 Below you can find a list of news, information and resources specifically for people in pain that can be helpful during this time.
 Please note that this list will be updated regularly as more information and resources become available.
 Please check back regularly.

-Accessing Pain BC programs and resources during social distancing
+Pain BC supports and resources

 - Pain Support Line: We are committed to continuing to support our community during this unprecedented time.
 Our Pain Support Line remains open and can be reached by calling 1-844-880-PAIN (toll-free) or by emailing email@example.com.